durandkwok-snowflake/SnowGit-Demo/README.md

 ### Navigate to the newly create Git Repository
 <img width="1426" alt="image" src="https://github.com/durandkwok-snowflake/SnowGit-Read_Only_UI/assets/109616231/2dfea976-4ce6-480a-9a07-dd41022d5cb9">

-### You are able to execute immediately, copy the content into a new worksheet, copy the path or download
+### You should be able to see the contents of your repository.
+From the repository, you are able to execute immediately, copy the content into a new worksheet, copy the path or download
 <img width="1141" alt="image" src="https://github.com/durandkwok-snowflake/SnowGit-Read_Only_UI/assets/109616231/3859d996-ccf5-4674-93ea-f6ad3a8d3b95">

 ### Testing with copy into worksheet